 Unlike earlier Internet filter software for schools, individual devices do not have to be configured independently.
 Filtering parameters can be assigned from a web-based portal connected to the school network, from which administrators can manage bandwidth availability and schedule reports to identify requests to visit websites that have been blocked.
 These reports can also be used to identify students who may be at risk due to inappropriate or irresponsible online behavior.

 School website content filters also have mechanisms to prevent users downloading malware or falling victim to phishing scams.
 Malicious URL detection and phishing protection alert users to compromised websites and websites hiding their true identity behind proxy servers when they click on a hyperlink.
-Most Internet software for schools also has SSL inspection to read the content of encrypted websites (those with the prefix https://) before allowing access.
+Most Internet software for schools also has SSL inspection to read the content of encrypted websites (those with the prefix https://) before allowing or refusing access.

 Other features of school website content filters include the blocking of access to P2P file sharing sites and anonymizer sites to prevent users downloading copyrighted material illegally or attempting to circumnavigate the filtering parameters.
-These measures prevent illegal activities that a school could be accused of facilitating and mitigate the risk of malware downloads infecting the school network with the click of a mouse.
+These measures prevent illegal activities that a school could be accused of facilitating and mitigate the risk of malware infecting the school network with the click of a mouse.
 Indeed, most of the mechanisms to protect users and their devices can also be activated with the click of a mouse.

-Internet Filter Software for Schools from SpamTitan
+Internet Filter Software for Schools from TitanHQ

-Our Internet software filter for schools is compatible with every operating system, suitable for use with both static and dynamic IP addresses, and scalable to an infinite number of users with imperceptible latency.
+Our Internet software filter for schools is compatible with every operating system, suitable for use with both static and dynamic IP addresses, and is scalable to an any number of users with imperceptible latency.
 Each of the WebTitan school website content filters is compliant with federal and state legislation, supports SSL inspection, and is updated continuously to protect students from inappropriate content and their devices from web-borne threats.

 If your school or educational institution is considering implementing Internet filter software for schools, or has a legacy system that fails to provide the versatility you need in a modern educational environment, speak with our team of Sales Technicians about our free trial offer of WebTitan.
 After determining which of our school website content filters is most suitable for your needs, our team will talk you through the deployment and configuration of the filter and answer any questions you have.